 with the Early Childhood Longitudinal Study, Kindergarten Class of 1998–99 (ECLS-K),

-the direct child cognitive assessment scores released on the first data file containing
+the direct child cognitive assessment scores available on these files are not directly

-to use data from the first data file release to compare the two cohorts in other
+from the current data file release to compare the two cohorts in other ways, for

-ways, for example to look at differences in demographic characteristics or the home,
+example to look at differences in demographic characteristics or the home, school,